flugg/laravel-responder/readme.md

 The exceptions thrown by this trait extends `Flugg\Responder\Exceptions\ApiException`, so they are picked up by the package exceptions handler.

 ***
-_As discussed in the [Transformers](#converting-to-camel-case) section, you can also use the `Flugg\Responder\Traits\ConvertsToSnakeCase` trait in your base request class to convert incoming parameters to snake case._
+_As discussed in the [Transformers](#converting-to-camel-case) section, you can also use the `Flugg\Responder\Traits\ConvertsParameters` trait in your base request class to convert incoming parameters to snake case._
 ***

 #### Creating Custom Exceptions